All wood crafters own wood planers. Period.

 - Always check the cord properly before switching on the wood planer.

-- Always use a dust mask, goggles, and earplugs while operating the wood planers to avoid any serious harm or injury.
+- Always use a dust mask, goggles, and earplugs while operating wood planers to avoid any serious harm or injury.

 - It’s preferable to use a push blocker.

-- Avoid any contact while operating.
+- Avoid any contact with the moving parts while operating.

 - Unplug the tool after each use.

+i.
 DEWALT

 DEWALT is a reliable name in the tools industry.
-Years after years, they have maintained their top spot by delivering durable and top-performing tools.
+Year after year, they have maintained their top spot by delivering durable and top-performing tools.

-User friendly quality with well-made construction is applied to all the tools made by DEWALT.
+User-friendly quality with well-made construction is applied to all the tools made by DEWALT.

+ii.
 WEN

 This brand is going to offer a fast feed rate that is remarkable, along with other functional features.